BattletechModders/LowVisibility/README.md

 - [] BUG: Have to select a unit after save for GameRepresentations to be rendered.
 - [] BUG: If you have sensor lock from a position, but not LOS, doesn't display the lines showing that you can shoot from there.
 How to fix?
 - [] BUG: Sensor range circle not updating onActorSelected; gives you a false sense of where you can see
+- [] FEATURE: Per Denandan, move functions from tags into Custom {} to allow getting item defs w/o needing to search/parse
 - [] FEATURE: Rename `lv-scrambler_mX` to `lv-stealth-boost_mX` to match probes.
 - [] FEATURE: Rename active probes to `lv-sensormod-highest_mX` and `lv-sensormod-sum_mX`
 - [x] FEATURE: Add `lv-vision-thermal_m` modifiers; reduces direct fire penalty, but at different ranges